Heart Matters: The Science of Emotion

 A 5 session course created by The Neufeld Institute

-Emotions are Nature's way of taking care of us.
-In today's society, we often don't know what to do with children's emotions.
-We tell them to "calm down" or to "figure out a better way" to express their frustration/anger/outrage.
+Emotions are Nature’s way of taking care of us.
+In today’s society, we often don’t know what to do with children’s emotions.
+When we are overwhelmed by their big emotions, we often tell them to “calm down” or to “figure out a better way” to express their frustration/anger/outrage.

 Topics Covered Include: